sysadm/one-million/README.md

 Generally I don't like to reinvent the wheel, so I try to use more interesting and well tested solution which was created by someone else.

-## First solution - using numbers_and_words gem, with localization.
+## First solution - using numbers_and_words gem, with localization, really flexible.

+## Second one string solution - using humanize gem, fastest.

 # Algorithms